jonbnewman/use-prompt/README.md

 - Promise-based (async/await and try/catch capable).
 - N-number of concurrent prompt support.
 - Render anywhere you like for each prompt.
-- Typescript support
+- Typescript support.
-- Minimalistic, easy to use API
+- Minimalistic, easy to use API.
-- Very small bundle size
+- Very small bundle size.

 ---